matmaer/chezmoi-mousse/README.md

 **Legend:**

 - :green_circle: Follow user configuration or chezmoi defaults
-- :green_square: Provided by this app
+- :green_square: Providing flags for the `chezmoi` command.
 - :negative_squared_cross_mark: Not in scope
 - :bulb: Follows user config with warning
 - :black_circle: Under development, help wanted or to be documented